kube-reporting/metering-operator/Documentation/report.md

 The `status` field of a `ScheduledReport` currently has two fields:

 - `conditions`: Conditions is an list of conditions, each have a `Type`, `Reason`, and `Message` field.
 Possible values of a condition's `Type` field are `Running` and `Failure`, indicating the current state of the scheduled report.
 The `Reason` indicates why it's the `Condition` is in it's current state, with and the `Message` provides a detailed information on the `Reason`.
-- `lastReportTime`: Indicates the time Chargeback has collected data up to.
+- `lastReportTime`: Indicates the time Metering has collected data up to.

 ## Report object

 A single `Report` resource represents a report which runs the provided query for the specified time range.
-Once the object is created, Chargeback starts analyzing the data required to perform the report.
+Once the object is created, Metering starts analyzing the data required to perform the report.
 A report cannot be updated after its creation and must run to completion.

 ## Example Report